Philantrop/calibre-ios-reader-applications/README.md

     http://tmpvar.com/markdown.html
 -->

+##This plugin is NOT compatible with iOS >= 8.3.
+Nothing can be done about it till Marvin itself is adapted to the changes by Apple.##

 ##Communication protocol for calibre and iOS reader applications##
 This document provides details of the communication protocol for the _iOS reader applications_ device driver plugin for [calibre](https://github.com/kovidgoyal/calibre).
 The protocol was developed by Greg Riker and Kristian Guillaumier.